echeran/smile-of-murugan/webbook/chapter19.md

 is nothing new to tell ...".

-Ramamirtham has so far written more than one hundred short 1 The *Illustrated* Weekly of *India,* Nov.
-20, 1966, p.
-27.
-2 Personal communication.

-stories and two novels *(Putra*, 1st part 1965, *Apitā,* 1970).
+Ramamirtham has so far written more than one hundred short stories and two novels *(Putra*, 1st part 1965, *Apitā,* 1970).
 The collections of short stories comprise *Janani* (1957), *Italkaļ* (1959, 'Petals'), *Paccaikkanavu* (1961, 'Green Dream'), Kaňkā (1962),